redmantech/august-2014-notes/README.md

-July 2014 Notes
+August 2014 Notes
 ================

-Notes for the 2014 July Meetup
+Notes for the 2014 August Meetup